guanquann/Stocksera/README.md

 ![Ticker Stats](./static/images/ticker_main.png)

 #### /ticker/options/
 - View options chain of your favourite ticker.
+Inspired from <a href="https://github.com/GamestonkTerminal/GamestonkTerminal/tree/main/gamestonk_terminal">Gamestonk Terminal</a>
 - Find out the max-pain price, OTM & ITM options and Call/Put ratio of the next few weeks.
 - NOTE: Options chain and max-pain price are updated real time.
 Hence, there may be a slight delay in rendering this page.
 - Data is from <a href="https://finance.yahoo.com/">yahoo finance</a>